microsoft/moaw/workshops/deploying-to-azure-container-apps/workshop.md

 ### View the new revision

 Once the container app is updated, a new revision will be deployed.
+Azure Container apps supports zero downtime deployment.
+As the new revision is provisioned, the oldder revision will recieve all the traffic.
+Only once the new revision is fully provisioned will the container app switch traffic to the new revision.
+This way, the app has no downtime.

-Follow the steps below to view the new revision:
+Follow the steps below to track the update:

 1. Select **Revision Management** from the left-hand menu under **Application**.
-2. Click the revision with the latest **Created** date.
-3. Click the link next to the **Revision URL** to view the application.
+2. refresh the page to see the revisions change status and traffic.
+3. Once the more recently-created revision has 100% traffic, the app will be updated.
+4. After the new revision is set, the previous revision will deactivate.
+View older revisions in the "inactive Revisions" tab

 ![View the new revision](./assets/view_new_revision.png)